xois16/adlists/README.md

-This repository contains a single, unified adlist assembled from multiple public blocklists to be used with DNS- or hosts-based ad-blocking systems (Pi-hole, AdGuard Home, dnsmasq, uBlock Origin, etc.).
+This repository contains a single, unified adlist assembled from multiple public blocklists to be used with DNS- or hosts-based ad-blocking systems (Pi-hole, AdGuard Home, dnsmasq, uBlock Origin, Ghostery etc.).
 Sources combined:

     https://big.oisd.nl